 - 1. Fines are small pieces of broken pellets (sawdust).
 Fines do not flow easily and often build up on the hopper funnel bottom angles.
-These fines can be pushed into the feeder opening and then fill the hopper with pellets.
-As the system works, they will be burned. - The "TEST" cycle will operate the feeder motor for exactly one minute.
-Turning to "TEST" again and again may load too much fuel into the burn pot causing excessive smoke on start-up. - 3.
-The low pressure switch will not allow the feed motor to operate if the viewing door is open. - 4.
+You can push these fines into the feeder opening and then fill the hopper with pellets.
+As the system works, they will be burned.
+Or you can clean them out before filling the hopper.
+As the system works, they will be burned. - 2.
+The "TEST" cycle will operate the feeder motor for exactly one minute.
+Turning to "TEST" again and again may charge too much fuel into the burn pot causing excessive smoke on start-up. - 3.
+The firebox low pressure switch will not allow the auger motor or the igniter element to operate if the view door or the ash pan door are open. - 4.
 Adjust Feed Rate.
-If this is your first fire or you are trying different pellets, set the feed limit to #4, Figure 4.8.
+If this is your first fire or you are trying different pellets, set the feed limit to #4, Figure 19.
 This is a conservative number and will probably need to be increased.
 After you know a feed rate setting that works well, use that setting.
 Remember, if your feed rate is too high you may waste fuel. - 5.
+This is usually a weekly maintenance procedure.
+Cleaning the burn pot with the scraper with a small amount of new fuel in the bottom is not a problem.
+First, scrape the ashes off the front of the burn pot into the ash pan.
+Then, scrape the top surface of the burn pot downward into the base of the burn pot.
+When the stove is ignited these scrapings will be pushed out by the feeder and burned. - 6.
+The ash pan can hold the ashes from approximately 1 ton of premium fuel.
+This means the ashes will only need to be emptied a few times each year. - 7.
 Setting the feed limit # for maximum burn: With the unit burning in "AUTO", turn to "Stove Mode" and put the fan on "H".
 Set the Temperature Dial to #7.
 Allow the unit to burn for about 30 minutes and check ash on front of burn pot.
-Figure 4.9.
-If the ash line is larger than 1", turn the feed limit from #4 to #5.
+Figure 21.
+If the ash line is larger than 1", turn the feed limit from #3 to #4.
 Allow another 30 minutes of burn time and check again.
 If , at #6 setting, a 1" or less ash bed is not obtainable, it is not a problem.
-The 1" ash bed is only at maximum burn rate and during normal operation, the ash bed will be larger.
+The 1" ash bed is only a maximum burn rate and at most normal settings the ash bed will be larger.